-Some people treat term life insurance like a marriage, holding onto the policy in sickness and in health, till death do us part.
+Some people seem to think of term life insurance as a kind of a marriage, holding on to the policy in sickness and in health, till death do they part.

-But financial advisers suggest an alternative approach.
-At some point, life circumstances may change to the point that it makes sense to simply pull the plug on your policy.
+But financial advisers say that at some point, life circumstances may change so that it makes sense to split with the policy.

 By terminating term life coverage, you save extra money each month that can be used to help build your nest egg.